 Name: Date: Fever?
 Atypical Cough?
 Shortness of Breath?
 Department Visiting: Time: Yes / No Yes / No Yes / No Employee Completing: Close Contact within COVID-19 Positive person?
-With 6 ft for extended period of time within last two weeks Yes/ No Traveled via Airplane internationally or domestic within 2 weeks Yes / No Name: Date: Date: Fever?
+With 6 ft for extended period of time within last two weeks Yes/ No Traveled via Airplane internationally or domestic within 2 weeks Yes / No Name: Date: Fever?
 Atypical Cough?
 Shortness of Breath?
 Department Visiting: Time: Yes / No Yes / No Yes / No Employee Completing: Close Contact within COVID-19 Positive person?
-With 6 ft for extended period of time within last two weeks ve Airplane internationally or Yes / No Name: Date: Fever?
+With 6 ft for extended period of time within last two weeks Yes/ No Traveled via Airplane internationally or domestic within 2 weeks Yes / No Name: Date: Fever?
 Atypical Cough?
 Shortness of Breath?
 Department Visiting: Time: Yes / No Yes / No Yes / No Employee Completing: Close Contact within COVID-19 Positive person?
 With 6 ft for extended period of time within last two weeks Yes/ No Traveled via Airplane internationally or domestic within 2 weeks Yes / No Name: Date: Fever?
 Atypical Cough?
 Shortness of Breath?
-Department Visiting: Time: ne: Yes / No Yes / No Employee Completing: Close Contact within COVID-19 Positive person?
-With 6 ft for extended period of time within last two weeks VID-19 Positive son?
-With 6 ft for ended period of time Airplane internationally or domestic within 2 Yes / No Name: Date: Fever?
+Department Visiting: Time: Yes / No Yes / No Yes / No Employee Completing: Close Contact within COVID-19 Positive person?
+With 6 ft for extended period of time within last two weeks Yes/ No Yes/ No Traveled via Airplane internationally or domestic within 2 weeks Name: Date: Fever?
 Atypical Cough?
 Shortness of Breath?
 Department Visiting: Time: Yes / No Yes / No Yes / No Employee Completing: Close Contact within COVID-19 Positive person?
 With 6 ft for extended period of time within last two weeks Yes/ No Traveled via Airplane internationally or domestic within 2 weeks Yes / No

-Note: If visitor answers yes to any of the questions, visitor is not allowed access to the building.
+Note: If a visitor answers yes to any of the questions, the visitor is not allowed access to the building.